Myri-fid/holbertonschool-printf/README.md

 ## Synopsis

-The printf function in the C programming language, prints output according to format.
-The print function is used to print the "character, string, integer, percent, and a reverse of a string" onto the output screen.
+The printf function in C programming language prints the output according to the format.
+The printf function is used to print "character, string, integer, percentage" on the output screen.

 ## Description
 The printf function produces output according a format that follows conversion specifiers.
 A conversion specifier is a character that specifies the type of conversion to be used.
 It is used during input and output.

 It tells the compiler what type of data is in the varaible when printing using printf.
 They are listed below.